highcharts/highcharts/docs/chart-concepts/responsive.md

-Responsive charts
+# Responsive charts
-===

 Since Highcharts 5.0 you can create responsive charts much the same way you work with responsive web pages.
 A top-level option, [responsive](https://api.highcharts.com/highcharts/responsive), exists in the configuration.

-It lets you define a set of rules, each with a [condition](https://api.highcharts.com/highcharts/responsive.rules.condition), for example _maxWidth: 500_, and a separate set of [chartOptions](https://api.highcharts.com/highcharts/responsive.rules.chartOptions) that is applied on top of the general chart options.
-The _chartOptions_ work as overrides to the regular chart options, which apply when the rule applies.
+It lets you define a set of rules, each with a [condition](https://api.highcharts.com/highcharts/responsive.rules.condition), for example *maxWidth: 500*, and a separate set of [chartOptions](https://api.highcharts.com/highcharts/responsive.rules.chartOptions) that is applied on top of the general chart options.
+The *chartOptions* work as overrides to the regular chart options, which apply when the rule applies.
 For example, the following rule will hide the legend for charts less than 500 pixels wide:

     responsive: {
       rules: [{
         condition: {
           maxWidth: 500
         },
         chartOptions: {
           legend: {
             enabled: false
           }
         }
       }]
     }

 One of the most handy options is [chart.className](https://jsfiddle.net/gh/get/library/pure/highcharts/highcharts/tree/master/samples/highcharts/responsive/classname/) that can be used to control the style of all other elements in Highcharts styled mode.